ebobby/has-many-with-set/README.md

   a.save
 end

-ArticlesTagsSetsTag = Class.new(ApplicationRecord)
+ArticlesTags = Class.new(ApplicationRecord)
-ArticlesTagsSetsTag.count # this class doesn't exist by default,
+ArticlesTags.count # this class doesn't exist by default,
                    # I had to create it by hand for the example.
 => 1932
 ```